 Step 3: Upload to YouTube

 The moment you’ve all been waiting for—it’s time to share your masterpiece with the world.
 Now everyone can watch your film while tapping their feet along to some tunes.
 If you don’t know how to upload videos to YouTube, follow this simple tutorial to get your final product on the web.
+You can also explore our guide for starting a YouTube channel to learn more about the ins and outs of this powerful search site.

 Click the Upload Icon in the Upper Right-Hand Corner